+- Don’t forget your CTA.
 Remember what your initial goal is.
-What if your contact opens this follow-up email and there it is: some soft mumbling on how you can help them and no call to action.
-Best case scenario: the prospect gets confused, and emotionally unsubscribes.
-Worst case scenario: if you sent it to us, your email is filed away for public shaming.
+What if your contact opens this follow-up email and barely any mention on how you can help them and no call to action.
+Your best-case scenario is that the prospect gets confused and unemotionally unsubscribed; your worst-case scenario is that your email will be filed away for public shaming.

+- You have to actually try.
 It’s simply senseless to follow up just to follow up.
 With a bit of luck, you may get some positive responses.
 But to achieve success, luck is not enough.
 Personalize.
 Bring content and context together, remember?

 Did we mention that CIENCE is a platinum partner with HubSpot?

-Email deliverability is not important, it is vital.
-All of the efforts you invested in your cold b2b email campaign can go to waste if your sales email bounces or goes into spam purgatory.
+Email deliverability is not important—it's vital.
+All of the efforts you invested in your cold B2B email campaign can go to waste if your sales email bounces or goes into spam purgatory.
 An email is bounced when it cannot reach the recipient’s mailbox and gets redirected back to the sender.
-Bounces happen, it’s okay.
+Bounces happen—it’s okay.

 Bounces are mostly about contact list health, but spam filters are a bit trickier.Read more on bounce rate, the two types of bounces, and most importantly, how to prevent email bounces from happening.

-There is a certain set of metrics that show how your sales email campaign is performing.
+There is a certain set of metrics that show how your sales email campaign is performing:

 - Click-through-rate (CTR)

+- Conversion rate.
 The conversion rate is the ratio of people who completed a given action (often the action your CTA is promoting) to those who have not.
 It is used both for making financial predictions and monitoring your pipeline’s health, as well as the work of your team.

-Types of Responses and How to Handle Them
+Types of responses and how to handle them

 A negative response is not the end of the world.
-It’s not a problem, it’s an opportunity.
+It’s not a problem; it’s an opportunity.
 You’ve caught your prospect’s attention and have opened up a dialogue.
 This is your shot to find the reason why your contact is objecting to meeting with you.
 Let’s look at a few examples of how we handle these responses.